 - No notifications for building residents.
-While the Key for Business might help Amazon drivers do their jobs, Amazon Key for Business apartments are missing a notification system that lets residents know that their front door has been opened or that they have a package.
+While the Key for Business may help Amazon drivers do their jobs, Amazon Key for Business apartments lack a notification system that lets residents know that their front door has been opened or that they have a package.
 As a result, the Key for Business negatively impacts the resident experience by creating more work on the part of property owners and managers.
 In this situation, property owners will have to spend time letting tenants know about their deliveries.

 - Potential security concerns.
 At this point in time, the Key for Business only activates for Amazon drivers.
 But what’s stopping Amazon from rolling out an update that suddenly grants access to other people into your property?